-- Assessment Kit: oto/ophthalmoscope, tuning fork, reflex hammer NURS 210 Faculty - DDST Kit: manual, worksheet, testing bag/DDST specific supplies NURS 210 Faculty - Ages and Stages Questionnaires (ASQ) and Ages and Stages Social Emotional (ASQ/SE) can be provided by Graduate Program Coordinator. - Equipment as available, to be arranged with the NRC coordinator.
+- Assessment Kit: oto/ophthalmoscope, tuning fork, reflex hammer NURS 210 Faculty - Ages and Stages Questionnaires (ASQ) and Ages and Stages Social Emotional (ASQ/SE) can be provided by Graduate Program Coordinator. - Equipment as available, to be arranged with the NRC coordinator.